 Provided you do not receive anything within 6 weeks, you can call the DVLA and request an update.
 Resist sending another form unless it is recommended, since this will lead to more delays.

-How Long Does It Take to Replace a Logbook?
+How Long Does It Take to Process a V62 Form?

 Whether you apply online or by post, it normally takes the DVLA around 4 to 6 weeks to process your replacement logbook.
 Online applications are usually faster.